Where to Stay in Austin, Texas First time: 9 Best Areas

 Mohawk Austin, Cheer Up Charlies, Pelons Tex Mex, Stubbs, Barbarella nightclub, Swan Dive, and Beerland are some of the famous bars and clubs in this area.

-Street performers roam the sidewalks, performing tricks and acts you may associate more with places like the Las Vegas Strip or Bourbon Street in New Orleans.
 Bars are filled with live performances on any given night of the week, from well-known performers to amateur jam sessions, all displaying the type of blues that Austin is famous for.

 Even the dining options are a little more unusual, with chain restaurants like Bikini’s and the local Voodoo Donuts offering food more akin to bars and dinners than you would find in a high-end destination.

-If all of that doesn’t sound wild enough, perhaps a trip to see the bizarre exhibits in the Museum Of The Weird, a challenging afternoon trying to break out of the escape rooms at The Escape Game Austin, or a night watching the stars of Anarchy Championship Wrestling battle it out at The Mohawk would be more to your liking.
+You can see the bizarre exhibits in the Museum Of The Weird, a challenging afternoon trying to break out of the escape rooms at The Escape Game Austin, or a night watching the stars of Anarchy Championship Wrestling battle it out at The Mohawk would be more to your liking.

 Whatever you’re looking for, if it’s the wild side of Austin you want to experience, then this is the place to do it, as nowhere better represents the city’s motto of Keep Austin Weird than right here.